 '''

 public class SomeSubAssembly extends SubAssembly

 ł

 public SomeSubAssembly( Pipe lhs, Pipe rhs )

 {

+// must register incoming pipes

+setPrevious( lhs, rhs );

 // continue assembling against lhs

 lhs = new Each( lhs, new SomeFunction() );

 lhs = new Each( lhs, new SomeFilter() );

 // continue assembling against rhs

 rhs = new Each( rhs, new SomeFunction() );

 // joins the lhs and rhs

 Pipe join = new CoGroup( lhs, rhs );

 join = new Every( join, new SomeAggregator() );

 join = new GroupBy( join );

 join = new Every( join, new SomeAggregator() );

 // the tail of the assembly

 join = new Each( join, new SomeFunction() );

 // must register all assembly tails

 setTails( join );

 }

 }

 '''

-Example 7.1 Creating a SubAssembly
+Example 8.1 Creating a SubAssembly

-In the example above, we pass in (as parameters via the constructor) the pipes that we wish to continue assembling against, and in the last line we register the "join" pipe as a tail.
+In the example above, we pass in (as parameters via the constructor) the pipes that we wish to continue assembling against, in the first line we register the incoming "previous" pipes, and in the last line we register the outgoing "join" pipe as a tail.
 This allows SubAssemblies to be nested within larger pipe assemblies or other SubAssemblies.